wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Types.md

 If specifying the optional search query parameter, the list of types returned will match the search criteria.
 If the search query parameter is not specified, the list will include all types in the namespace.
 For information about specifying those respective parameters, see [Searching](xref:sdsSearching).

 **Note:** The results will also include types that were automatically created by SDS as a result of type referencing.
-For further details about type referencing, see: [Type Reusability](#type-reusability).
+For further details about type referencing, see [Type reusability](#type-reusability).

 **Request**